Anusha3456/Anusha3456/README.md

 - 👋 Hi, I’m @Anusha3456
 - 👀 I’m interested in data analytics
 - 🌱 I’m currently learning python,sql,power bi,excel
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me saianushasanku@gmail.com 8639568284
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Anusha3456/Anusha3456 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.